mulian/smart-daemon-control/README.md

 # smart-daemon-controll package

-Easy controll your Development Daemons like PHP, Apache, Nginx, MySql.
+Easy manage and controll your development Daemons like PHP, Apache, Nginx, MySql in your status bar.
-Easy to install (if you already use brew currently).

 Works with (Todo):
  * Mac OS X